-- Continue to use the Moxifloxacin and Prednisolone 4 times per day (breakfast, lunch, dinner and bedtime) for a total of 7 days. - Use the preservative free tears every 1⁄2 hour while awake (or more if you feel your eyes are dry). - It is not uncommon for your vision to be slightly blurry in one eye or another from time to time.
-This is part of the healing process and often due to dryness.
-Increase the use of preservative free tears. - Do not wear eye makeup for the first week after surgery.
+- Continue to use the Moxifloxacin and Lotemax 4 times per day (breakfast, lunch, dinner and bedtime) for a total of 7 days.
+You may still be required to use the Lotemax on a taper schedule for 3 additional weeks. - Use the preservative free tears every 1⁄2 hour while awake (or more if you feel your eyes are dry). - Driving is generally permitted 3-4 days after surgery.
+Let your vision comfort be a guide. - Do not wear eye makeup for the first week after surgery.
 You may want to consider purchasing new mascara and/or eyeliner to ensure cleanliness. - Do not touch or pat any area around the eye the first week after surgery.
 Your eye area is considered everything between your cheekbone and eyebrow. - Avoid swimming pools, lakes, the ocean, tanning beds, hot tubs and dirty, dusty or smoky environments for at least 3-4 weeks. - Wash your face using a washcloth being careful to wash around the eye area.
 When taking a shower keep your eyes closed and make every effort to prevent the shower water from hitting your face.
 Some find that wearing goggles or holding a washcloth in front of the face is helpful. - Most normal activities are permitted and will not influence the outcome of your surgery.
 We suggest waiting 7 days after surgery for regular exercise or sports.
 For sports, please consider purchasing eye protection.
 Sports goggles can be purchased either at our office, sporting goods shops or major retail outlets.
 Be sure to purchase goggles that don't rest closely to the eye. - Be careful to avoid sweat entering the eye.
 A bandana or headband while working out may assist you. - Motorcycles, convertibles and skiing are not recommended for the first few weeks after surgery. - Since airplane cabins are pressurized, flying is not a problem, however the air in an airplane tends to be dry and you may notice a need for increased use of tears.
 Preservative free tears are sealed in individual vials and are approved through gate security. - Although rare, it is not uncommon to see a small amount of bleeding in the whites of your eye.
 This is called a subconjunctival hemorrhage, or a bruise of the eye.
 This will resolve in a few weeks. - Be careful when removing clothing.
 Try to avoid clothing that fits tight around the neck for 1 week, including surgery day. - It is not uncommon to see "halos" at night around headlights or bright objects for the first week to 3 months.
 This will gradually decrease in intensity and may eventually go away.